Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Simulations

 \section{Simulations}

 We now give some examples of zero-delay coding problems and simulate the performance of the policies resulting from Theorems~\ref{theorem:Qlearning1} and~\ref{theorem:Qlearning2}.
 In all of the following, we use a discount factor \(\beta = 0.9999\) and the distortion function \(d(x, \hat{x}) = (x - \hat{x})^2\).
 The average distortion is calculated over \(t=0\) to \(t=10^5\).
 The initial distribution is \(\zeta\) (that is, the invariant distribution for the source), so that the belief quantization scheme can be used.
+We observe that in each case with a known optimum, our Q-learning algorithm indeed reached this optimum (or very close to it), validating our theoretical results.
+In the case with an unknown optimum, we observe convergence rates which agree with the bounds in the theorems.

 \emph{Remark:} For the implementation of the Q-learning algorithms, the theoretical upper bound for the possible number of states in each scheme grows very quickly in their respective parameters.
 In particular, for the belief quantization approach we have $\left| \mathcal{P}_N(\mathcal{X}) \right| = {N+|\mathcal{X}|+1 \choose |\mathcal{X}|-1}$ \cite{Reznik}, and for the sliding finite window approach we have $\left| \mathcal{W}_N \right| = \left| \mathcal{M}' \times \mathcal{Q}\right|^N$.
 However, the sets actually visited during Q-learning may be much smaller.
 Thus, one may wish to add entries to $V_t$ as they are visited by the Q-learning algorithm in a dynamic fashion.
 Furthermore, note that for certain problems it may be possible to significantly shrink the set of quantizers $\mathcal{Q}$ with no loss of optimality.
 For example, for a noiseless channel one can omit those quantizers with empty bins, or for an i.i.d. source those with non-convex bins.
+Due to this, the schemes are somewhat difficult to compare on the same set of axes, since the $N$ variable in each scheme leads to very different codebook sizes.
+Thus, when plotting against $N$ on the x-axis we provide the results on separate sets of axes.

 Also note that for a stopping criteria in the algorithms, any measure of the convergence of \(V_t\) would be suitable; in our implementation, we stop when the relative pointwise difference is sufficiently small.
 For example, \(\max_{\hat{\pi},Q} (( V_{t+1}(\hat{\pi},Q) - V_t(\hat{\pi},Q)) / V_t(\hat{\pi},Q) < \epsilon\) for some small \(\epsilon > 0\).